 The descriptions of effects on cultural resources that are presented in this section are intended to comply with the requirements of both NEPA and Section 106 of the National Historic Preservation Act.
-In accordance with the regulations of the Advisory Council on Historic Preservation (Advisory Council) implementing Section 106 (36 CFR 800, "Protection of Historic Properties"), impacts on cultural resources are to be identified and evaluated by (1) determining the area of potential effects; (2) identifying cultural resources present in the area of potential effects that are either listed on or eligible to be listed on the National Register; (3) applying the criteria of an adverse effect to affected cultural resources either listed on or eligible to be listed on the National Register; and (4) considering ways to avoid, minimize, or mitigate adverse effects.
+In accordance with the regulations of the Advisory Council on Historic Preservation (Advisory Council) implementing Section 106 (36 CFR 800, "Protection of Historic Properties"), impacts on cultural resources are to be identified and evaluated by (1) determining the area of potential effects; (2) identifying cultural resources present in the area of potential effects that are either listed on or eligible to be listed on the National Register; and (4) considering ways to avoid, minimize, or mitigate adverse effects.